-Last year I wrote a book, titled Renting Dirt, that I thought was a darn catchy description of the business I was in for eight years, that of running a mid-sized RV park in the Shenandoah Valley.
-It got good reader reviews and had decent sales, especially given my completely unfunded marketing efforts.
+In 2021 I wrote a book, titled Renting Dirt, that I thought was a darn catchy description of the business I was in for eight years, that of running a mid-sized RV park in the Shenandoah Valley.
+It got good reader reviews and had decent sales, especially given my unfunded and bumbling efforts at marketing the thing.
 And it prompted me to start this blog about RVs and the campground industry that very slowly but steadily has gained some traction.

-That’s why I’ve written Turning Dirt, as in “tilling the soil”–a prelude, one hopes, to hitting pay-dirt.
+That’s why in 2022 I wrote Turning Dirt, as in “tilling the soil”—a prelude, one hopes, to hitting pay-dirt.
 Laid out in three successive sections, this detailed guide will walk you through the search for, the acquisition of, and the early stages of operating your own campground and RV park:

 · Section 1, “Establishing the Basics,” describes the many changes the campground industry has undergone in recent years and how they affect your prospects, then details several major decisions you should make before you even begin your search.